frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

 similar to decoding packet numbers.
 This field is protected using
 {{RFC9001}}'s mask, up to consume 13 bytes from the minimum guaranteed 16 bytes in total.

+- Protected Payload Skipped Part's length: 72 bits are skipped instead of 24.
+24 bits are skipped in QUIC v1 to account for the maximum (yet unknown) length of the Packet Number when sampling the encrypted payload for header decryption.
+Since we add variable integers, we need sampling further away to guarantee always falling into the AEAD encryption (and/or tag).
+We need skipping 72 bits to account for the maximum combined (yet unknown) lengths of Packet Number, Stream ID and offset.
+This affects the minimum payload length for preparing a QUIC packet at the sender, which was following the relation:

+pn_len + min_payload_len + tag_len = 4 + sample_len

+=> min_payload_len := 4 + sample_len - tag_len - pn_len
+=> min_payload_len := 20 - tag_len - pn_len

+for QUIC v1, defined in [RFC9001], where a safe static value can be set to 3 bytes for min_payload_len (i.e., it is the max value of the upper relation).
+In VReverso, the relation becomes:

+pn_len + stream_id_len + offset_len + min_payload_len + tag_len = 12 + sample_len

+=> min_payload_len := 12 + sample_len - tag_len - pn_len - stream_id_len - offset_len
+=> min_payload_len := 28 - tag_len - pn_len - stream_id_len - offset_len

+A safe static value for min_payload_len can be set to 9 bytes in implementations.

 ## Stream ID encoding (to debate)